 When you think of Italian food, pasta and pizza might first come to mind - but we think the seafood of southern Italy should get some praise!

-The seafood of the Italian south is the star on menus all along the coast, from Positano to Capri to Capania.
-Team Giadzy is located on the California coast, so we know a thing or two about good seafood – but southern Italy is on another level entirely.
+The seafood of the Italian south is the star on menus all along the coast, from Positano to Capri to Campania.
 While Giada was born in Rome (in central Italy), a lot of her family hails from more southern regions of Italy, like Naples and Sicily.
 Because of this, she grew up getting the best of both worlds in Italy: the meatier, heartier dishes of the north, and the lighter, more seafood and vegetable-forward dishes of the south.
 To this day, she has fondness for the way southern Italians eat.
-We don’t blame her – the respect in which chefs treat the local seafood in Italy is admirable (and delicious!).
-There are also a variety of fish and types of seafood that aren’t as readily available in the ‘States – but that you need to eat when you’re in Italy!
+We don't blame her - the respect in which chefs treat the local seafood in Italy is admirable (and delicious!).
+There are also a variety of fish and types of seafood that aren't as readily available in the US.

 While there are some varietals of seafood that are more abundant in southern Italy, or simply don't exist here, there are some familiar contenders too - just under the guise of different names.
 For example, branzino is simply a type of sea bass, and cozze refers to Mediterannean mussels.
 Read on for our guide to some of the seafood - or frutti di mare (fruit of the ocean!) - you'll find on the menus if you visit southern Italy!

 Branzino is often prepared whole, either grilled or charred in a pizza oven.
-If you’re making it at home, buying filets and pan-searing the skin until crispy is a great way to go – like in Giada’s Pan-Seared Branzino with Tomatoes and Capers.
+If you're making it at home, buying filets and pan-searing the skin until crispy is a great way to go - like in Giada's pomegranate and fennel branzino.

-This seafood, which is now almost just as popular in the ‘States, is often prepared by being sliced into little rings and fried, like in Fritto Misto.
-However, it’s equally delicious when grilled, as it is in Giada’s Southern Italy-inspired Calamari and Shrimp Salad.
-In Italy, you’ll find it prepared in a variety of ways, even stuffed!
+This seafood, which is now almost just as popular in the 'States, is often prepared by being sliced into little rings and fried, like in Fritto Misto.
+However, it's equally delicious when grilled, as it is in Giada's Southern Italy-inspired grilled seafood cups.
+In Italy, you'll find it prepared in a variety of ways, even stuffed!

 This mild, delicious fish has a texture that's almost reminiscent of crab or lobster.
 You'll tend to find it prepared whole in Italy, like Branzino would be.
 Similarly, if you can't find grouper in your area, bass or halibut make for a good substitute.